vikashV3/Fake-News-Detection-Using-Ensemble-Model/README.md

 #### What is epoch value ?
 Training the neural network with the training data for one cycle.
 For epoch we use all the data at once.
 A forward and backward pass together are counted as one pass.
 An epoch is made up of one or more batches, where we use a part of the dataset to train the neural network.
 #### What libraries are used in the project ?
+Some libraries used are TensorFlow , Keras , Sklearn , Glove-py , Seaborn , Numpy , Pandas , Matplotlib and more.
 #### What is a Confusion Matrix ?
 A confusion matrix is a table that is used to describe the performance of a classification model (or "classifier") on sets of test data for which the true values are known.
 #### What does convolutional mean in CNN?